Ajeet0075/insightforge-ai/README.md

 # Spike AI Analytics & SEO Agent

-An agent-based AI backend system that answers natural-language marketing questions by orchestrating multiple specialized agents over real analytics and SEO datasets.
+An **agent-based AI backend system** that answers natural-language marketing questions by orchestrating multiple specialized agents over real analytics and SEO datasets.

-The system dynamically routes each query to the correct agent and always responds in clear, human-readable language rather than raw JSON or database output.
+The system dynamically routes each query to the correct agent and always responds in **clear, human-readable language**, rather than raw JSON or database output.

 ---

 ## Project Overview

-This project demonstrates how AI agents can be used to reason over real-world marketing data sources such as Google Analytics and SEO crawl datasets.
+This project demonstrates how AI agents can reason over real-world marketing data sources such as Google Analytics and SEO crawl datasets.

-Each query is interpreted using an LLM, routed to the appropriate agent, processed using deterministic logic, and returned as a natural-language explanation.
+Each query is interpreted using an LLM, routed to the appropriate agent, processed using deterministic business logic, and returned as a natural-language explanation suitable for business users.

 ---